Tuesday, 10 January 2023

 This small lake was created by beavers

-The floors of the valleys is matted with deep spongy peat moss.
-During winter they are blanketed with snow and they then become popular for Nordic skiing - people come from all over the world.
-We drove on dirt trails in 4x4 cars through the forest and came out at Lake Fagnano where we drove along the pebbly shore stopping for thermos coffee (there's also 'mate' - an Argentinian favourite herbal tea) and cake and a wander.
+The floors of the valleys are matted with deep spongy peat moss.
+During winter they are blanketed with snow and they then become popular for Nordic skiing - people come from all over the world to ski these valleys.
+We drove on dirt trails in 4x4 cars through the forest and came out at Lake Fagnano where we drove along the pebbly shore stopping for thermos coffee (there's also 'mate' - an Argentinian favourite herbal tea) and cake and to wander.
 The silence was broken only by the lapping of the water.
 Sheer heaven - a very happy place.

 I poked around and found some pretties.

-Many of the trees had balls of green which I think were mistletoe (Top 2 pix)
+Many of the trees had balls of green which I think were a species of mistletoe (Top 2 pix)

 Hey we're happy!